jantic/DeOldify/README.md

 # DeOldify

-**Quick Start**: The easiest way to colorize images using DeOldify (for free!) is here: [DeOldify Image Colorization on DeepAI](https://deepai.org/machine-learning-model/colorizer)
+**Quick Start**: The easiest way to colorize images using open source DeOldify (for free!) is here: [DeOldify Image Colorization on DeepAI](https://deepai.org/machine-learning-model/colorizer)

-**Desktop (New)**: Want to run DeOldify for photos on Windows desktop.
+**Desktop (New)**: Want to run open source DeOldify for photos on Windows desktop.
 ColorfulSoft made such a thing here and it really works-  https://github.com/ColorfulSoft/DeOldify.NET .
 No GPU required!

 The **most advanced** version of DeOldify image colorization is available here, exclusively.
 Try a few images for free!
 [MyHeritage In Color](https://www.myheritage.com/incolor)